chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 > We convert fear into joy through surprise
 -- anon

-^the power of adaptive learning
+^ the power of adaptive learning

 ---
 ## Collaboration
 is not:
-- 1 solution found by 1 person
++ 1 solution found by 1 person
 is:
-- Orientation
++ Orientation
-- developing hypothesis
++ developing hypothesis
-- Finding causes
++ Finding causes
-- Testing causes
++ Testing causes

 ---
 We Want to:
-- Explore options
++ Explore options
-- Efficiently find potential solutions
++ Efficiently find potential solutions
-- Balance thinking and action
++ Balance thinking and action
-- Use the collective wisdom of the team
++ Use the collective wisdom of the team
-- Kill problems dead - no zombies

 ---